layer-3/docs/docs/legacy/resources/legal/general-t-and-c.md

 f) use the Website or any of the Services to evade taxes under the Laws of the British Virgin Islands or any other jurisdiction(s) applicable to you or the Website.

-g) trade on the Website or use any Services, with anything other than Fiat Currencies, keys, property, or Digital Assets that have been legally obtained by you and that belong to you.&#x20;
+g) trade on the Website or use any Services, with anything other than Fiat Currencies, keys, property, or Digital Assets that have been legally obtained by you and that belong to you.

-h) use the Website or any Services to interfere with or subvert the rights or obligations of the Operator or the rights or obligations of any other Website user or any other Person.&#x20;
+h) use the Website or any Services to interfere with or subvert the rights or obligations of the Operator or the rights or obligations of any other Website user or any other Person.

 i) post, submit, publish, display, or transmit any User Submission that violates the Terms of Service or the rights of any Person, including, but not limited to, the intellectual property rights of any Person.

-j) trade using misleading or inaccurate information presented to the Website or to the Operator or take advantage of any technical glitch, malfunction, failure, delay, default, or security breach.&#x20;
+j) trade using misleading or inaccurate information presented to the Website or to the Operator or take advantage of any technical glitch, malfunction, failure, delay, default, or security breach.

 k) use the Website or any Services to engage in conduct that is detrimental to the Operator or to any other Website user or any other Person.